cortesi/modd/README.md

 Modd runs the command once on startup, and then waits for modifications that match the specified patterns before running again.

-Modd has another command type - **daemon** - for commands that you want to keep running.
-Daemons are restarted on modification, and modd will also attempt to restart daemons whenever they exit.

-Here's a modd configuration file that runs the test suite, builds and installs a daemon, and then runs that daemon for testing:
+There's a second command type - **daemon** - for commands that you want to keep running.
+Daemons are sent a SIGHUP (by defaut) when triggered, and will also be restarted whenever they exit.
+Below is a simplified version of the modd.conf file I use when hacking on devd.
+It runs the test suite, builds and installs devd, and then runs an instance for testing:

     **/*.go {
         prep: go test